 Steve is available for an in-office appointment for your love addiction counseling and psychotherapy needs in the Dallas, Fort Worth, DFW metroplex, including Addison, Allen, Arlington, Bedford, Carrollton, Colleyville, Denton, Euless, Flower Mound, Frisco, Garland, Grand Prairie, Grapevine, Highland Park, Hurst, Irving, Keller, Lake Highlands, Lewisville, McKinney, Mesquite, Murphy, Plano, Richardson, Rockwall, Rowlett, and University Park.
 He provides therapy at his office in Richardson, TX.

-He also offers phone appointments from anywhere in the world.
+He also offers phone and video appointments from anywhere in the world.